tdv/redis-cpp/README.md

-# redis-cpp - lightweight library in C++ 17 for executing Redis commands
+# redis-cpp - lightweight client library in C++ 17 for executing Redis commands
 Redis-Cpp is a library in C++ for executing Redis commands with supportive of the pipelines and publish / subscribe pattern.
 Moreover, you can extend the library by your own stream implementation to communicate with Redis or  use the library only like RESP protocol serializer.
 You can know only a couple functions to start to work with Rides through the library.
 ```cpp